Thant998/Studentmanagement-with-angular/README.md

 # Studentmanagement-with-angular
-This is Student Registration project using springboot and angular
+Student Registration backend using springboot and jpa